freeradical13/freeradical13.github.io/index.md

 The ileum connects to the [large intestine][] (including the colon, cecum, and rectum) at a T-shaped junction.
 One branch of the T junction leads to the cecum which ferments some ingested material and includes an extension called the [appendix][] which may have symbiotic microorganisms.
 The other branch of the T junction leads to the [colon][] which completes the recovery of most water and the remaining material is called [feces][] which are driven to the rectum.
 The [rectum][] is the end of the large intestine where feces are stored until expulsion.
 A sphincter at the end of the rectum controls expulsion of feces through the [anus][].

 The collection of microorganisms living in and on the body is called the [microbiome][] and some bacteria in the intestines help produce nutrients.
+Some bacteria such as some strains of <i>[Escherichia coli][]</i> (<i>E. coli</i>) are commensal and secrete antibacterial proteins called colicins that crowd out parasitic bacteria.
+After long treatments of antibiotics which may kill many of the commensal microbiota, disease-causing bactera such as <i>[Clostridium difficile][]</i> (<i>C. difficile</i>) may establish themselves and secrete toxins that cause diarrhea or [pseudomembranous colitis][].

 ##### Bile Acid